christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 -  first fork `https://github.com/amplab/spark-ec2` and in the newly created `https://github.com/christopher5106/spark-ec2` repo, I change the AMI for the previously created AMI `ami-e2f74491`

-- then create an IAM role named *spark-ec2* to later on be able to give access to resources to the Spark cluster (without having to deal with security credentials on the instances - avoiding dangerous `--copy-aws-credentials` option) and add the permission to attribute this role to the user launching the spark-ec2 command :
+- create an IAM role named *spark-ec2* to be able to manage access to resources for the Spark cluster (without having to deal with security credentials on the instances - avoiding dangerous `--copy-aws-credentials` option) and add the permission to attribute this role to the user launching the spark-ec2 command :

 ```json
 {